Postdoctoral Opportunities

 Responsibilities:

-Join our Center team to provide evidence-based therapy and testing services to the greater Washington DC community, with a focus on cultural sensitivity, accessibility, and equity.
-Our Postdoctoral Fellow will have an opportunity to gain experience working with adolescents and young adults, as well as nontraditional college students.
-Specifically, the fellow will engage in therapy and comprehensive testing of adolescents and college students with ADHD, learning challenges, anxiety, depression and other comorbidities, and assist in developing appropriate recommendations for academic accommodations and treatment recommendations.
+Specifically, the Fellow will engage in therapy and comprehensive testing of adolescents and college students presenting with a variety of concerns.
 This will include consultation with our colleagues across George Mason University, as well as our psychiatric nurse practitioner.
-Our Fellow will also learn and offer brief intervention services through our unique stepped care model (https://ccmh.gmu.edu/services) and provide evidence-based therapy to adolescents and young adults seen in our community-based clinic.
+Our Fellow will also learn and offer brief intervention services through our unique stepped care program and provide evidence-based therapy to adolescents and young adults in our community-based clinic.
 Additional optional experiences include helping supervise doctoral students in our clinical science program or other community-based projects of interest.

 Required Qualifications:

-Ph.D. or Psy.D. in clinical psychology from an APA-accredited program by the start date of the position; completion of an APA-accredited predoctoral internship; and prior experience with both therapy and testing of children/adolescents.
-All degree requirements, including dissertation defense, must be completed prior to beginning fellowship.
-The stipend for the 2025-2026 Fellowship year is $61,500.
+Ph.D. or Psy.D. in clinical psychology from an APA-accredited program by the start date of the position; completion of an APA-accredited predoctoral internship; and prior experience with both therapy and testing of adolescents and young adults.
+All degree requirements, including dissertation defense, must be completed prior to beginning fellowship (end of August 2026).
+The stipend for the 2026-2027 Fellowship year is $61,500.

 Note: Because this position involves working with minors, university policy requires a criminal background check prior to employment.